OhGreat/tell_the_time_with_pytorch/README.md

 ## Usage

-Two main python scripts are available in the main directory. `train.py` is used for training and `evaluate.py` which is used to evaluate your trained model weights.
-Example shell scripts are also available in the `example_scripts` directory.
+Two main python scripts are available in the main directory. `train.py` that is used for training and `evaluate.py` which is used to evaluate trained models.
+Shell scripts for setting parameters on the main python scripts can be found in the `example_scripts` directory.
+In addition, jupyter notebooks for training and evaluationg models are available in the `notebooks` directory.

 The script `train.py` accepts the following arguments:
 - `-mode` : defines the problem resolution method.
 Can be set to *'periodic_labels'* to use the label tranformation approach, or to *'cse_loss'* to use the custom common sense error loss.